Home > Healthcare & Medical Devices > Burn Care Market

 Globally, increasing consumer focus on aesthetic appearance is being observed, leading to an increased demand for skin grafts and other procedures.
-The availability of a wide variety of biologics for burn wound treatment providing benefits such as faster wound healing, cost efficiency, and shorter hospital stay will augment the market expansion.
+The availability of a wide variety of biologics for burn wound treatment providing benefits such as faster wound healing, cost efficiency, and shorter hospital stay, will augment the market expansion.

-Considering the product landscape, the advanced dressings segment is likely to capture a fair share of the market through 2027.
-The segment includes hydrogel dressings, collagen dressing, alginate dressings, hydrocolloid dressings, foam dressings, film dressings, wound contact layers, and others.
-These products provide various advantages such as ease of use, cost efficiency, and shorter recovery time.
+Considering the product landscape, the advanced dressings segment is likely to capture a fair share of the burn care market through 2032.
+The segment includes hydrogel dressings, collagen dressings, alginate dressings, hydrocolloid dressings, foam dressings, film dressings, wound contact layers, and others.
+These products provide numerous advantages, such as ease of use, cost efficiency, and shorter recovery time.

 3M Company, Smith & Nephew, Medtronic, Derma Sciences (Integra LifeSciences Holdings Corporation), Coloplast, Convatec, Mölnlycke Health Care, and Acelity (3M Company) are some of the established names in the market.